cbreider/tf_unet_tvflow_transfer_brats2015/README.md

 ## Testing

-The script *predict_brats_seg.py* evaluates the test segmentation performance on a given test split.
+The script *predict_brats_seg.py* runs a trained model on the Brats test set or a given test split and saves the predicted scans as MHA (for BRATS2015 challenge) and as PNG files (optional).
 It requires the following arguments:

-* --model_path: Path to the (trained) tf model
+* --model_path: Path to the (trained) tf model checkpoint
+* --name [NAME]: Name for the test run.
+The output siles will be saved as "VSD.[name].PATIENTID.mha"
-* --cuda_device: Use a specific cuda device )(optional)
+* --cuda_device [NR]: Use a specific cuda device )(optional)
-* --save_all_predictions: Safe all predictions as PNG.
-If not given it will only (randomly) save 1/100 of the data.
+* --save_pngs: save predictions also as PNG images
+* --take_fold_nr [NR]: use the test split from a given fold. *fold[NR],json*

 ## Provide Data
 The Brats dataset should be provided as follows:

   - Image Scan ata / Segmentation ground truth data: *./../Dataset/2D-Slices/png/raw/...[Default Brats2015 path schema] *
   - TV smoothed Data: *./../Dataset/2D-Slices/png/tvflow/...
 [Default Brats2015 path schema] *
-  - Split configuration as json: *./../Dataset/splits/...*

- You can easily provide your own paths.
+  - You can easily provide your own paths.
 To do so please have a look at *src/utils/path_utils.py*
+  - Split configuration as json: *./../Dataset/splits/...*.
+The split could be provided as single split "split.json" or k-fold splits ("fold1.json", ..., "fold[k],json).
+For futher details see *src/utilities/split_utilities.py*
+  - All Data pre-processing, augmentation and smoothing is done on the fly with TF Datapipeline on the CPU.
+Please see *src/tf_data_pipeline_wrapper.py* and *src/tf_data_generator.py*.
+Currently it is only possible to load the data from PNG images.
+Therefore the script *convert_brats2015_to_png.py* is provided to convert the BRATS2015 dataset from 3D MHA scans to 2D axial PNG slices.
+Secondly mean, max and vaiance of each scan are stored as *values.json* file in the corresponding folder. the

  ## Options and Configuration

-There are a lots of configuration options for the Unet, Training, and Data processing.
+There are a lots of configuration options for the U-Net, Training, data processing and augmentation.
 Plea have a look at *configuration.py* to make sure you have chosen the right configurations.